Greg Clark (journalist): Post-war

 Returning to the Star at the war's conclusion, both Frise and Clark became unhappy with the paper's treatment of its staff, and agreed with each other in 1946 to leave at the first opportunity.
 Clark's having been denied leave by the Star after the death of his first son, Murray Clark, may have been a factor in this decision.
 Clark contacted John McConnell, publisher of the Montreal Standard, a newspaper with a smaller circulation than the Star that had earlier offered him a position.
 McConnell offered the pair salaries similar to what they received at the Star, as well as the opportunity for Frise to have his comic strip syndicated in the United States, which would supplement his income.
 The pair left the Star in December.

-Clark and Frise continued to work together for the Standard beginning in early 1947, until Frise's death from a heart attack, on 13 June 1948.
+Clark and Frise continued to work together for the Standard beginning in early 1947, until Frise's death from a heart attack, on June 13, 1948.

 Clark continued as a syndicated columnist for the rest of his life.
 Frise was replaced as illustrator by Duncan Macpherson, but he and Clark parted ways around 1950, and Clark did not work with another illustrator thereafter.

-In 1951, the Standard was changed to a magazine format and relaunched as Weekend Picture Magazine (later Weekend), which was distributed across Canada as a weekend supplement to local newspapers.
+In 1951, the Standard was changed to a magazine format and relaunched as Weekend Magazine (later Weekend), which was distributed across Canada as a weekend supplement to local newspapers.
 Around the same time Clark began to write a daily column called "Gregory Clark's Packsack", which was published in numerous Canadian newspapers throughout the 1950s and 1960s.
 The Packsack columns were a miscellany of observations, musings, anecdotes and remembrances, and ran for 17 years until Clark's health forced him to curtail his writing activities.
 Clark's weekend column (usually titled "Greg Clark Tells About...") was in the form of a personal story, often telling of his minor misadventures and mishaps with various (usually fictional) companions, such as his extremely frugal neighbour Dandy Daniels or his various fishing buddies.
 These stories were published in the Weekend magazine supplement right into the mid-1970s.